sunfounder/ts7-pro/README.md

 <a id="update"></a>
 2023-11-24:
-- Modify the installation system prompt.
+- Add tips about installing the older version of the Bullseye system.

 2022-04-07:
  - New Release